 This easy Gluten-Free Apple Pie is sweet, tart, juicy, and buttery, with hints of brown sugar and lemon.
-It is hands-down the best apple pie I have every had!
-This recipe is extra easy and beginner-friendly.
+It is hands-down the best apple pie recipe and it is beginner-friendly.
+This recipe is ready in under an hour with just 7 ingredients if you pre-make my easy gluten-free crust.

 Gluten-Free Apple Pie is always delicious, but there is no better time than Fall, when apples are in season and the mood strikes!
 This recipe is perfect for Thanksgiving and other Fall gatherings.

-This recipe uses our easy Gluten-Free Pie Crust and I recommend making it ahead of time to simplify the process.
-Naturally vegan and dairy-free, this recipe uses no eggs, no nuts, and is allergy-friendly too!
+This recipe uses my easy Gluten-Free Pie Crust and I recommend making it ahead of time to simplify the process.
+With vegan butter, it is easily vegan, dairy-free, and allergy-friendly.

 Jump to: